botpress/documentation-v12/docs/pro/pipeline.md

 ### Available Hooks

 Hooks are vital components to customize the pipeline feature to your needs fully.
-If you don't know about hooks, read [the docs](/docs/conversation-studio/code-editor/hooks) right away.

 So far, we haven't customized anything on the pipeline feature, and we didn't use or even see the `stage_request` property in the chatbot configs.
 If we want to check if the user has the right to change the stage of the bot, then rename it, give it a custom id and lock it,  we would use the `on_stage_request` hook.

 The hook will be called with the following arguments: **bp** (botpress sdk), **bot** (content of bot.config.json) , **users** (users in the workspace), **pipeline** (your pipeline definition), **hookResult** (object with a `actions` property).